 Whether or not you choose to share your personal story with your students, you know first-hand about the concerns undocumented kids face on a daily basis.
 Every corps member can be a role model and ally for children, but you can be an additional inspiration and offer guidance based on your shared background.
 That’s why we support the DREAM Act and actively recruit recipients of Deferred Action for Childhood Arrivals (DACA) to apply for our corps.

 Thoughts from A Corps Member

 Teach For America Supports DACA

 Two DACA recipients were admitted into the corps in 2013, the first year after President Obama announced the DACA directive.
-In 2015, we were excited to place 50 DACAmented teachers in 10 regions across the country.
-Today, more than 90 DACAmented teachers across 13 regions are represented in our corps.
+Today, more than 100 DACAmented teachers across 16 regions are represented in our corps.

 Our staff and corps members have been working in close partnership with school districts and certification partners to ensure that DACAmented corps members can be hired as classroom teachers.

 Our DACAmented corps members have taught in: